shinigami23-source/shiniCompass/README.md

 # shiniCompass
-simple class for reading and reacting to compass data, tailored to shiniBot needs
+simple class for reading and reacting to QMC5583L series compass data, tailored to shiniBot needs